 Marvin, Dorothy’s red tabby boy has personality.
 He has a mind of his own.
 He is confident.
 That’s the impression, I have.
-I have met a red tabby in Malta.
+I met a red tabby in Malta.
 His name is Fedo.
 He is a distinguished rescue cat.
 He had a bit of presence, if you know what I mean.
 Are people stereotyping cats of a certain colour or is it possible to match cat personality to coat colour?
 People certainly like to match personality to cat breed, which often leads to exaggerations.

 In the cat world “ginger” is called “red”.
 So I am writing about red tabbies and red tabby and whites.
 Some people call them “orangies” or “yellow cats”.